batmen-lab/BioMANIA/README.md

 ## Version History
 - v1.1.9 (coming soon)
   - Accelerate the retriever training.
-  - Add Drive URL installation feature for convenient uploading of large files by users.
+  - Incorporate a Drive URL installation feature for the convenient upload of large files by users.
+More details are in [Q and A](./docs/Q&A.md)
   - Support retriever bm25 for `inference_dialog_server.py`.
-  - Provide one-click packaging and uploading, as well as one-click installation. view [version_history](./docs/version_history.md) for more details!
+  - Provide one-click packaging and uploading, as well as one-click installation.

+view [version_history](./docs/version_history.md) for more details!

 ## Star History